The $12,600 Hiding in Your Bank Statement

 What does a clean tool stack look like?

-The research on high-performing small teams (10-30 people) suggests a lean stack of 8-12 core tools covering: communication, project management, CRM, accounting, file storage, email, calendar, and 2-3 industry-specific tools.
+The research on high-performing practice teams suggests a lean stack of 8-12 core tools covering: communication, PMS, booking platform, accounting, file storage, email marketing, review management, and 2-3 treatment-specific tools.

 Anything beyond that should justify its existence quarterly.
 Not annually — quarterly.
-SaaS companies count on the fact that small businesses sign up and forget.
+SaaS companies count on the fact that practices sign up and forget.
 A quarterly 15-minute review of your subscription list is the cheapest operational improvement you can make.

 This is why subscription auditing became a core component of the Tools & Efficiency dimension.
 It’s the rare optimization that costs nothing to implement, takes less than an afternoon, and produces guaranteed savings.